 Right, the “reality” game was about to begin!

-Little I knew at that time that this tiny little things would transform into a monstrous dangerous predator.
+Little I knew at that time that these tiny little things would transform into a monstrous dangerous predator.

 Switching mode: Emotionality takes over rationality

 That bl**dy software is fu**ing brilliant!
 My big dreams can be made real in no time!
 My and my girlfriend funding our world travelling expenses thanks to a bunch of sequential algorithms!
 Why didn’t I know about that before?!
 Is that how the” mafia” finances their boats and expensive wines?!